 So are there natural alternatives to these drugs and is it possible that a natural alternative might provide the type of resistance that the body does not develop immunity toward?
 There are substances which are of significant interest and have at least significant potential in the arena of antibiotics.
 The benefits of Propolis [learn more about propolis benefits here] have been discussed at length through our website and is a substance of interest when it comes to evaluating natural products which may provide antibiotic properties.
 But the cost of taking a drug from discovery to market is estimated at around £700m.
 And that is the cost on Pounds GB and applicable to UK and European markets, in the USA it is considerably higher.
 Then, of course, there’s the resistance from the drug companies via their powerful lobbyists who act to prevent the progress of any naturally derived substances from entering the markets.

 Colin McKay, from the European Federation of the Pharmaceutical Industries and Associations, said: “It is very difficult to make economically viable models for antibiotics.”

 “With heart medication or anti-depressants, a lot of people take them for a long time so you can make money back.
 An antibiotic that works is unlikely to be used for more than a couple of weeks.”

 Now taking the step from having a serious issue with the over-prescribing of antibiotics and its associated consequences on the body developing a lasting resistance, to suggesting that propolis or any other substance for that matter, might be a solution, is taking a very long step indeed.
-Clearly there are middle stages that must be explored and we haven’t really made sufficient inroads into the necessary clinical research at this stage.
-But from what has been researched, their is a clear indication of ‘potential’ and many deem it significant enough potential to warrant additional stages of research.
+Clearly, there are middle stages that must be explored and we haven’t really made sufficient inroads into the necessary clinical research at this stage.
+But from what has been researched, there is a clear indication of ‘potential’ and many deem it significant enough potential to warrant additional stages of research.